Fly Fishing Montana

 - Saturday - Say goodbye to Montana and your new friends before heading home.

-Estimated Program Cost* based on the total # of participants (students and community members)
+2024 Program Cost* Cost based on the total # of participants (students and community members).
+Double occupancy lodging.

 *Attention credit-seeking students: Part-time WKU students (less than 12 hours) and non-WKU university students will be charged tuition in addition to the program fee.
 Please contact Dr. Poff for details.